‘The Young And The Restless’ Star Gina Tognoni Reveals Timeline For Departure

 Today, Tognoni posted a beautiful picture of herself in her Y&R dressing room.
 The gorgeous redhead sported a silky blue floral robe in what she referred to as her sanctuary.
 She said that inside her dressing room she feels peaceful and centered.

-The actress revealed that she’ll tell the story of Phyllis for a few more episodes over the next several weeks, which means she will likely air as the fiery redhead into the summer.
+The actress revealed that she’ll tell the story of Phyllis for a few more episodes over the next several weeks, which means she will likely appear as the fiery redhead into the summer.

-Her co-star and former on-screen love interest Jason Thompson, who portrays Billy Abbott, replied.
+Her co-star and former on-screen love interest, Jason Thompson, who portrays Billy Abbott, replied.
 He wrote, “You’re the best.”

-Likewise, Abby Newman actress Melissa Ordway responded, “Love you so much @ginatognoni.”
+Likewise, Abby Newman actress Melissa Ordway responded, quipping “Love you so much @ginatognoni.”

-Jordi Vilasuso, who is Rey in Genoa City, showed his support with emojis including prayer hands and praise.
+Jordi Vilasuso, who portrays Rey in Genoa City, showed his support with emojis — including prayer hands and praise.

-Lily Winters portrayer Christel Khalil also replied to Tognoni’s beautiful image.
-She said, “You’re so amazing!”
+Lily Winters actress Christel Khalil also replied to Tognoni’s beautiful image.
+She wrote, “You’re so amazing!”

-Jason Canela, who recently announced he’ll soon exit as Arturo Rosales, offered words of support, and so did Tessa actress Cait Fairbanks.
+Jason Canela, who recently announced he’ll soon exit as Arturo Rosales, offered words of support — and so did Tessa actress Cait Fairbanks.

 View this post on Instagram